DebitLlama/debitllama-smartcontracts/README.md

 The repository contains other contracts used by DebitLlama like the *RelayerGasTracker*.
 This is a simple convenience contract that allows depositing gas to a relayer, instead of sending a transaction directly we use a smart contract for this to store the top up history. `TopUpEvent` events are emitted that can be fetched by a relayer to process top up transactions to it using contract calls.

-# Important Note
+# Trusted Setup
-Currently the Phase 2 ceremony for the circuits are unfinished as there were no contributions,yet.
-We will host the ceremony at snarkyceremonies.com where anyone can contribute with some entropy and help secure our circuits and smart contracts!
+Currently the Phase 2 ceremony for the circuits are unfinished.
+We are hosting the ceremony at snarkyceremonies.com where anyone can contribute with some entropy and help secure our circuits and smart contracts!

 Until this is done the smart contracts are not ready for production.